 A survey we ran in 2019 showed that while 18% of people who had private scans paid less than £50, 10% of parents spent more than £500.

 Why do people have private scans?

-Just over a third book a private scan to find out the sex and 16% want extra pictures of their baby.
+Just over a third of expectant parents book a private scan to find out the sex and 16% want extra pictures of their baby.